ehsanhaghighat/sciann/docs/sources/index.md

 classes = model.predict(x_test, batch_size=128)
 ```

-In the [examples folder](https://github.com/sciann/sciann/tree/master/examples) of the repository, you will find some examples of Linear Elasticity, Flow, Flow in Porous Media, etc.
+In the [application folder](https://github.com/sciann/sciann-applications) of the repository, you will find some examples of Linear Elasticity, Flow, Flow in Porous Media, etc.

 ------------------